Spain Special Expat Regime Tax: A Beckham Law Spain Guide

 Who qualifies for the Spain Beckham Law?

-- Not have tax residence in Spain for the past five years.
+• Not having had tax residence in Spain for the past five years.

-- Not own more than 25% of a Spanish company (for company directors).
+• Does not own over 25% of a Spanish company (for company directors).

-In general, freelancers do not meet the criteria for Beckham Law Spain, unless they have a Spain Digital Nomad Visa.
+In general, freelancers do not meet the criteria for the Beckham Law in Spain, unless they have a Spain Digital Nomad Visa.

-What income is taxed and what’s exempt under the Spain Beckham law?
+What income is taxed under the Spain Beckham law?

 Under this regime, only income earned from Spanish sources is subject to taxation: